Adrian Molofsky

 Stanford, CA

-• Developed an end-to-end pipeline for training, evaluating, testing, and deploying deep learning models.
+• Developed end-to-end pipelines for training, evaluating, testing, and deploying machine learning models.

-• Distributed training across multiple GPUs, managing job scheduling, resource allocation, and data orchestration.
+• Distributed training and managed job scheduling, resource allocation, and data orchestration.

 Data Science Intern